Beautiful Lakes in Pakistan

 18. Hamal Lake

 It is a freshwater body in Qambar Shahdadkot District, Sindh, Pakistan.
 Inhabiting a space of 1200 hectares, it stretches across 2965 acres of land, with its surface area being 25 kilometers long and 10 kilometers wide.
-This artificial body of water was created when the nearby kirthar mountain streams were diverted to feed irrigation.
+This artificial body of water was created when the nearby Kirthar mountain streams were diverted to feed irrigation.
 The Hamal Lake supplies food for many kinds of animals such as ducks, geese, coots, shorebirds, and other aquatic life forms such as flamingos, herons, and ibises, along with gulls and terns while also acting as a breeding ground for fish spawn – all thanks to its natural ecosystem.

-But sadly enough, nowadays, animal populations are shrinking due to polluted waters from the Hardin Drain that connects people’s houses directly to the lake without filtering them through septic tanks or treatment plants before letting them flow freely into the water supply.
+Sadly enough, nowadays, animal populations are shrinking due to polluted waters from the Hardin Drain that connects people’s houses directly to the lake without filtering them through septic tanks or treatment plants before letting them flow freely into the water supply.

 19. Hanna Lake